 Day 1: Collaborative Meeting Day – Evidence Accumulation in Cognitive Neuroscience (sponsored by NWO)

-11:00 Birte Forstmann – Introduction to model-based cognitive neuroscience and approaches to analysis.
+11:00 Birte Forstmann – Introduction to model-based cognitive neuroscience.

 14:00 Dora Matzke – Introduction to Bayesian principles and Hierarchical models.